-I have two new books coming out I early 2018 that I can't wait for you to read:
+I had three new books come out in 2018 that I can't wait for you to read:

 2. BE KIND.
 What does it mean to be kind?
-This book explores how one small act of kindness can grow and grow until it becomes something greater than ever imagined.
+This New York Times bestselling book explores how one small act of kindness can grow and grow until it becomes something greater than ever imagined.
 The book is beautifully illustrated by Jen Hill.
-It publishes Feb.
-6 from Roaring Brook Press and can be pre-ordered now.

 My other recent releases are: